to-mas-kral/sonic/README.md

 # cuda-pt
 GPU Path-Tracing project for a Computer Graphics class.

-Notes in Czech can be found in [docs/main.pdf](/docs/main.pdf).

 # Techniques / features
-- Path tracing
+- Path tracing:
-  - Path is extended randomly at each intersection based on the PDF of the BRDF.
+  - Path is extended randomly at each intersection based on the BRDF.
   - At each path vertex, a light is randomly sampled and its contribution is weighted using MIS.
+- Spectral path-tracing, mainly using the techniques from PBRTv4.
-- Scenes are loaded using [Mitsuba's format](https://mitsuba.readthedocs.io/en/latest/src/key_topics/scene_format.html).
+- Scenes are loaded using [Mitsuba's format](https://mitsuba.readthedocs.io/en/latest/src/key_topics/scene_format.html):
-  - This format uses XML for the markup and separate files for the geometry / textures.
-  - Only a small subset of shapes / materials can actually be loaded...
+  - Only a small subset of shapes / materials are actually supported...
-- Ray-tracing using Nvidia's OptiX 8 API.
+- Ray-tracing using Intel's Embree library.
-  - Overall a nice API to work with.
-  - Can utilize hardware ray-tracing (although I don't have an Nvidia GPU with RTX to try it out...).
 - Support for multiple shapes: triangles and spheres.
 - A few BxDFs are implemented:
   - Diffuse BRDF